 Let’s consider the following scenario:

-Obviously the above requires some tact and manipulation, however, when it comes to the extent that criminals are willing to go to launder the proceeds of their illegal activities, it is definitely not far-fetched.
+The above requires some tact and manipulation.
+However, when it comes to the extent that criminals are willing to go to launder the proceeds of their illegal activities, it is definitely not far-fetched.

-This case explains one of the many reasons why authorities require real estate agents and other businesses selling valuable goods to perform Customer Due Diligence (CDD) / Know Your Customer (KYC) checks on their clients.
+This case explains why authorities require real estate agents and other businesses selling valuable goods to perform Customer Due Diligence (CDD) / Know Your Customer (KYC) checks on their clients.

 In addition, due to the risk of facing devious people like Mr. X, the real estate agent has to invest in systems to be able to perform additional checks – such as those to ensure that clients are not politically exposed (PEPs) or sanctioned individuals (PEP and Sanction checks).
-In this manner, if Mr. X had already been sanctioned or was mentioned in any adverse media due to his dark past, the real estate agent would be alerted and as a result, the transaction would not be completed, and the funds would have not been laundered.
+In this manner, if Mr. X had already been sanctioned or was mentioned in any adverse media due to his dark past, the real estate agent would have been alerted.
+As a result, the transaction would not have been completed, and the funds would not have been laundered.

-Dhalia has implemented a number of processes and checks and invested in various systems such as StartKYC.
-This way we can make sure that our clients are not attempting to launder illegally earned funds.
-When we ask you certain questions or request documentation, you are helping in the fight against money laundering and funding of terrorism.
+Dhalia has implemented several processes and checks and invested in various systems, such as StartKYC.
+This way, we can ensure that our clients are not attempting to launder illegally earned funds.
+When we ask you certain questions or request documentation, you are helping in the fight against money laundering and funding terrorism.